 - The Minotaur of Kid Icarus: Of Myth And Monsters, whose main difficulty comes from having a greater range of attack than Pit without upgrades, which he is unlikely to have when you reach him.
 At best, you can have one that will be lost with a single hit.

 - Tarnesh in Baldur's Gate is a level 5 mage you fight at a point in the game where you, if sticking closely to the main questline, are likely still level 1 and therefore guaranteed to die to his third spell (a triple magic missile), have never fought a mage before, and have at most four party members with their starting equipment.
 You meet more higher-level mages with scarier spells scant hours later, but beating Tarnesh at that stage of development is more or less a Luck-Based Mission: If he gets to this third spell (which he will always aim at the main character), you're dead.

 - Magus in Chrono Trigger is an unusual example in that he comes in in the middle of the game rather than near the beginning, and is in fact a Climax Boss, but he still qualifies.
-He's a Barrier Change Boss, and defeating him requires relying on elemental magic (specifically, hitting him with the magic he's using).
+He's the Trope Namer for Barrier Change Boss, and defeating him requires relying on elemental magic (specifically, hitting him with the magic he's using).
 However, if you aren't in a New Game+ and haven't engaged in serious Level Grinding, then by the time you meet him, your magical abilities are likely to still be a bit underdeveloped and you'll probably lack the devastatingly-powerful Double Techs that you develop later in the game, making for a challenging fight.